fabricerosay/AlphaGPU/README.md

 -Right now the code is messy and here just to showcase the possibility of CUDA.jl

--If you want to tweek things you'll have to dig into the code... take a deep breath, I'll be happy to answer any questions( for example right now the size and depth of the network is fixed, but can be manually chnaged in the script mainGobang.jl, the size is 128 for hidden layers and there are 6 of those, for bigger board than tic tac toe i'll recommand 512x8)
+-If you want to tweek things you'll have to dig into the code... take a deep breath, I'll be happy to answer any questions( for example right now the size and depth of the network is fixed, but can be manually chnaged in the script mainNameoftheGame.jl, the size is 128 for hidden layers and there are 6 of those, for bigger board than tic tac toe i'll recommand 512x8)

--You can change the board size (tested up to 9x9), for that edit the file Gobang.jl and change N to whatever you want(less than 13) and Nvict(number of aligned pieces to win)(I don't know how to make this param inside a module an Arg ;).
+-You can change the board size for Gobang only (tested up to 9x9), for that edit the file mainGoBang.jl and change N to whatever you want(less than 13) and Nvict(number of aligned pieces to win).
 -By default N=Nvict=3 : Tic Tac Toe.

 -Once you have selected the size you want you can launch the training with the following commande line:

 julia --project mainGobang.jl

-usage: mainGobang.jl [--samples SAMPLES] [--rollout ROLLOUT]
+usage: mainNameoftheGame.jl [--samples SAMPLES] [--rollout ROLLOUT]
                      [--generation GENERATION] [--batchsize BATCHSIZE]
                      [-h]